China Aviation Museum

+The China Aviation Museum (中国航空博物馆 (Zhōngguó Hángkōng Bówùguǎn)) is an aviation museum located in Beijing, China.
+It is affiliated with the People's Liberation Army Air Force and co-sponsored by the Aviation Industry Corporation of China.
+The museum is a national first-class museum accredited by the National Cultural Heritage Administration.

+The China Aviation Museum was first opened to the public on 11 November 1989, to celebrate the 40th anniversary of the founding of the People's Liberation Army Air Force.
 Part of the museum is located inside a cave in the side of Datangshan Mountain.
 The cavern was originally part of the tunnels and underground bunker system of Shahezhen Airbase, and is 586 m long by 11 m high by 40 m wide.
-The road leading to the museum is actually also used as a taxiway between the base and bunker system.

 Collection

 There are more than 200 aircraft on display, with an emphasis on the Korean War and the Cold War.
 The collection includes many unique machines, including a 1903 Wright Flyer replica.